Premier League questions: Will Bournemouth and Liverpool produce another classic?

 Live on

 Will Everton shake-off the Derby Day hangover?
-Everton vs Watford, Monday Night Football 8pm, live on Sky Sports Premier League
+Everton vs Watford, Monday Night Football from 7pm, live on Sky Sports Premier League

 Two home games after that Derby Day disappointment at Anfield would have given Marco Silva some hope of a speedy recovery, but the draw against Newcastle on Wednesday left a bit in the air at Everton.